mhwombat/nix-for-numbskulls/nixpkgs-repl.md

 Normally these would be supplied by nix when you invoke `nix-env -i hello`, or by NixOS when if you include `hello` in your configuration.
 Since we're trying to create the derivation in the REPL, we need to pass those parameters manually.
+(In the next section, we'll see an easier way to do this that doesn't require typing in all the parameters.)

 ```
 nix-repl>  d = import ./default.nix { callPackage=callPackage; lib=lib; stdenv=stdenv; fetchurl=fetchurl; nixos=nixos; testers=testers; hello=hello; }